 Preneed funeral insurance commissions and preneed funeral trust and insurance (recorded in Other revenue) on a combined basis, increased \$0.2 million for the year ended December 31, 2021 compared to the year ended December 31, 2020.
 The increase is primarily from trust and insurance earnings on preneed contracts.
 Recognition of trust and insurance earnings is triggered at the time a preneed contract matures to atneed.
 For the year ended December 31, 2021, the average trust and insurance earnings per preneed contract increased 7.8% compared to the year ended December 31, 2020.
-Operating profit for preneed funeral insurance commissions and preneed trust and insurance, on a combined basis, increased \$0.1 million for the year ended December 31, 2021 compared to the year ended December 31, 2021 million for the year ended December 31, 2021 compared to the year ended December 31, 2020.
+Operating profit for preneed funeral insurance commissions and preneed trust and insurance, on a combined basis, increased \$0.1 million for the year ended December 31, 2021 compared to the year ended December 31, 2020 primarily due to the increase in revenue.